theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/azure-synapse-analytics.md

 Enter the password.

 **Database Name**<br>
-Enter the name of the Azure Synapse Analytics (SQl pool).
+Enter the name of the Azure Synapse SQl Pool.

 **Test Connection**<br>
 Check the database connection.